Plumeria alba aka White Frangipani

 White Frangipani, Wild Frangipani, Pagoda Tree, Champa

-How to care for White Frangipani
+How difficult is it to take care of White Frangipani

 With a bit of knowledge and dedication, you can successfully care for White Frangipani, making it a rewarding choice for those seeking a moderate challenge.